uraimo/WS281x.swift/README.md

 ## Usage

-Suppose we are using a strip with 60 WS2812B leds, the first thing we need to do is to obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `WS281x` object:
+Suppose we are using a strip with 60 WS2812B leds, the first thing we need to do is obtain an instance of `PWMOutput` from SwiftyGPIO and use it to initialize the `WS281x` object:

 ```swift
 import SwiftyGPIO